osteele/p5-server/README.md

 This is a work in progress.

 This project is a command-line interface for p5.js.
-It can generate sketch files, and it includes a server, with live reload, that can serve bare JavaScript files (without an associated HTML file). so that they run in the browser.
+It can generate sketch files, and it includes a server, with live reload, that can serve JavaScript-only sketches (JavaScript files without an associated HTML file). so that they run in the browser.

 I wrote this to make it easier to manage and run collections of p5.js sketches.